L-1B Visas: For Employees with Specialized Knowledge

-Certain larger companies with significant sales, employees (minimum 1,000), multiple branches and with a history of having obtained at least 10 L-1 approvals during the previous year can apply for a blanket petition.
+Certain larger companies with significant sales, employees (minimum 1,000), multiple branches, and with a history of having obtained at least 10 L-1 approvals during the previous year, can apply for a blanket petition.
 However, this does not guarantee that an employee will be granted L-1B classification.
-It does, however, provide the employer with the flexibility to transfer eligible employees to the United States quickly.
-With short notice without having to file an individual petition with USCIS.
+It does, however, provide the employer with the flexibility to transfer eligible employees to the United States quickly and with short notice without having to file an individual petition with USCIS.

 If you are looking to work in the United States, contact the California immigration law attorneys at Fok Immigration Law.
 You can contact us online or call our San Jose office at 408-606-8911.
 We help foreign nationals secure temporary work and permanent work visas.